vmgaribay/portfolio-assistant/README.md

 pip install -r requirements.txt
 ```
 ## Running Locally
-It is necessary to create your own Azure OpenAI resource and deploy a chat model to obtain the endpoint and API key (I tested with 4.1-mini for a balance of cost and performance).
+It is necessary to create your own...
+- Azure OpenAI resource and deploy a chat model to obtain the endpoint and API key (I tested with 4.1-mini for a balance of cost and performance).
+- Azure AI Search resource with semantic search capabilities.
+- An index populated with relevant documents including metadata for the added fields "topics" and "source" for best results.
+(I indexed an Azure blob storage container with PDFs and markdown files related to my portfolio content).

 Prerequisites:
 - Azure Functions Core Tools